Diversity and Inclusion

 Nomura Securities has been granted official use of the "Tomonin" logo from the Ministry of Health, Labor and Work, for efforts in establishing a work environment that enables employees to pursue their career, while balancing work and long-term family nursing care.

-Processes to promote diversity and inclusion at Nomura Securities
+Measures to Promote Diversity and Inclusion at Nomura Securities

 Meeting needs of customers is becoming more diverse and complicated, and providing high value-added services is crucial that employees mutually respect diverse values, and reflect various ideas and views through good communication.
 It is precisely from this perspective that the Nomura Group is promoting diversity and inclusion.